About usContact us

 A not-for-profit organisation, we are a voice for local business, dedicated to supporting the continued success of businesses throughout the local area.
 We do this by providing valuable networking opportunities for our members on a weekly basis as well as liaising with strategic partners, enterprise groups and the town council.
 We have strong ongoing links with business support organisations such as the Federation of Small Businesses and the East Sussex County Council.

 The Chamber has a good reputation locally for quality networking events and provides an excellent way to keep in touch with the local business community.

 Seahaven Business Awards

 Newhaven Chamber hosts the annual Seahaven Business Awards.
-The next event, in May 2022, will be open for entries in January 2022.
-Please watch this space for further details.
+The next event, is on 10 May 2024 Please watch this space for further details.

 Benefits of Membership

 We have a very successful weekly Breakfast Club, joint networking events with other Chambers and the Sussex Chamber of Commerce.
 We also enjoy regular lunchtime networking with local business groups as well, fundraising events for local charities and social events for members.

 All members are included in our online Business Directory and there are ample opportunities for increasing awareness of your business both online and in-person.